-« Sub rosa » is a Latin expression meaning “under secret”, suggesting the confidentiality of the textile designer work.
+« Sub rosa » (latin for “under secret”) suggests the confidentiality of the work of textile designers, behind architects, set and fashion designers.
 Sub Rosa is a four hands studio run by Léa Lacasa and Mopsa Marciano, two textile designers who met during their studies.
-Together, they design custom-made textile prints and ennoblements - any decorative finishes applied to an existing fabric, for fashion and interior.

-• LÉA LACASA — Textile designer, prints and colors
+LÉA LACASA — Textile designer, prints and colors

 Léa graduated from ENSAV la Cambre textile design option in 2017.
 She developed ennoblements for the Sericyne silk and drew prints for Christian Lacroix (interior and accessories) in Paris, before becoming a freelance textile print designer.